quarkslab/pyrrha/docs/mappers/fs.md

 # `fs`: ELF/PE imports/exports and the associated symlinks

+!!! example "Demo"
+    An live demo of this mapper and how you can use NumbatUI to visualize its results is available [here](https://www.youtube.com/watch?v=-dMl-SvQl4k&t=12m33s).

 ## Usage

 ### Mapping with Pyrrha
 First, create your db with `pyrrha`.
 The `ROOT_DIRECTORY` should contain the whole filesystem you want to map, it should be already extracted or mounted. `ROOT_DIRECTORY` will be considered by Pyrrha as the filesystem root for all the symlink resolutions.